satishThakur/tictactoe/README.md

 ## Local development
 1. Run `sbt assembly` to build the project.
 2. Go to the deployments/local directory.
-3Execute the following `sudo docker-compose run --rm tictactoe`
+3. Execute the following `sudo docker-compose run --rm tictactoe`